privacyguides/privacyguides.org/README.md

 - 🈴 [Help translate the site](https://crwd.in/privacyguides) [[Matrix chat](https://matrix.to/#/#pg-i18n:aragon.sh)]
 - 📝 Edit the site, everything's accessible in this repo
   - Browse our [open issues](https://github.com/privacyguides/privacyguides.org/issues) to see what needs to be updated
-  - When making more significant (than simple typo fixes, etc.) changes, update the [changelog](/CHANGELOG.md)
   - View some contribution tips on our [contributor's wiki](https://github.com/privacyguides/privacyguides.org/wiki)

 ## Developing